Common tasks - Operating System

 Installing and using the Samba add-on

-The Samba add-on creates smb shares which can be accessed from another computer.
-You can also edit files using the editor of your preference from your client computer.
+The Samba add-on allows you to share the directories on Home Assistant with other systems on your network.
+After installing the add-on, you can then also edit files using the editor of your preference from your client computer.
 This add-on can be installed from the add-on store’s official repository.

 Installing and using the Visual Studio Code (VSC) add-on

-The Visual Studio Code add-on provides access through a feature packed web-based version of the Visual Studio Code editor and currently only supports AMD64 and aarch64/ARM64 machines.
-This add-on can be installed in the add-on store from the Community add-on repository.
-The add-on also provides access to the Home Assistant Command Line Interface (CLI) using VSC’s built in terminal, which allows for checking logs, stopping and starting Home Assistant and add-ons, creating/restoring backups, and more.
+The Studio Code Server add-on provides access through a feature-packed web-based version of the Visual Studio Code editor.
+It currently only supports AMD64 and aarch64/ARM64 machines.
+The add-on also provides access to the Home Assistant Command Line Interface (CLI) using VSC’s built-in terminal, which allows for checking logs, stopping, and starting Home Assistant and add-ons, creating/restoring backups, and more.
 (See Home Assistant via Command Line for further info).

 Installing and using the File Editor add-on